AlexeyMK/alexeymk.com/_posts/2012-10-12-hackathon-organizers-hacks.md

 ---
+date: 2012-10-12 19:48:10
+description: To that end, here are some hackathon hacks I've noticed or come up with over the past few years.
+If you're working on putting together your next hackathon, I hope they help!
 layout: post
-title: !
-'Hackathon Hacks for Organizers'
-description: "To that end, here are some hackathon hacks I've noticed or come up with over the past few years.
-If you're working on putting together your next hackathon, I hope they help!"
 published: true
-date: 2012-10-12 19:48:10
 tags:
 - hackathons
-- advice
+title: Hackathon Hacks for Organizers
 ---

 Hackathons are [a thing](http://www.wired.com/magazine/2012/02/ff_hackathons/) now.
 Over the past two years I've had the benefit of participating, helping organize, watching demos for, and (soon) judging more than 15 hackathons.
 One of my favorite things about the hackathon community has been how quickly best practices have spread from organizer to organizer.